With the proper maintenance, concrete can last for decades. Learn to maintain your concrete at home and work.

-Liquids such as oil, grease, and gasoline may cause stains and discolorations, even if your driveway has been stained.
-To avoid unsightly marks, wash such harmful liquids away as soon as possible.
+Liquids such as oil, grease, and gasoline may cause stains and discolorations, even if your concrete driveway has been stained.
+In order to avoid unsightly marks, wash such harmful liquids away as soon as possible.
 Existing stains may come out with the use of a power washer.

 - Avoid Deicing Chemicals